Scream034/Scream034/README.md

 - **Web Development (Frontend):**
     - Creation of websites and web applications using HTML, CSS, JavaScript, TypeScript.
-    - Experience working with React, Vue, and custom frontend frameworks.
     - Development of interactive UI components and animations.
     - Website performance and optimization.